jrpotter/notebook/notes/data-structures/binary-search-tree.md

 %%ANKI
 Basic
 Delete BST node $z$ with two children.
 If replacing with its predecessor, what two subcases need to be considered?
-Back: If $z$'s predessor is its left child or not.
+Back: If $z$'s predecessor is its left child or not.
 Reference: Thomas H. Cormen et al., Introduction to Algorithms, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 <!--ID: 1722713303047-->
 END%%